klimarichard/ceskyflorbal/README.md

 ## `.csv` files
 The files are named according to their content, so that they can be easily identified.
-For example, the file `tabulka.csv` contains the table of the league, whereas the file `VIT_zapasy.csv` contains information about matches of team Vítkovice.
+For example, the file `tabulka.csv` contains the table of the league, whereas the file `VIT_matches.csv` contains information about matches of team Vítkovice.

 ## Preparations